About the Program

 Applicants are not required to pay the application fee nor are they required to sit for the Graduate Record Examination (GRE).

-Applicants will be interviewed by the LACS program director.
-These conversations will focus on the program’s requirements and the applicant’s qualifications and objectives.
+Applicants will be interviewed by the LACS program adviser to discuss the program’s requirements and the applicant’s qualifications and objectives.

 The application is evaluated by the admissions committee of the MA program on the basis of the student’s academic record, letters of recommendation, and personal statement of intellectual and academic goals.
 Admission to the MA program is highly competitive and subject to approval by the College.